haritan/Automatic-RVP/README.md

 Therefore, the code is also modular, and can be broken into 3 different segments, that may run individually, as follows:
 1. Stabilization -  Identifies a flat region in a stabilization graph.
-2. Pade - Calculates Padé approximant for different sections in an input and estimates the corresponding resonance energy and width from each Padé approximant.
+2. Padé - Calculates Padé approximant for different sections in an input and estimates the corresponding resonance energy and width from each Padé approximant.
 3. Clustering - Finds a cluster of resonance energy and width based on an input data.

 ## Installation